demisto/content/Packs/MobileIronUEM/Integrations/MobileIronCLOUD/README.md

 ### mobileiron-cloud-force-check-in
 ***
-This command is used to force checkin to the particular device based on device id
+Forces a check in to the particular device based on the device ID.

 #### Base Command